NicolasFlamel1/MWC-Pay/README.md

 ![MWC Pay logo](images/mwc_pay_logo_light_theme.svg)

 ### Description
-An all-in-one, self-hosted MimbleWimble Coin payment processor for Linux with an emphasis on privacy.
+An all-in-one, self-hosted MimbleWimble Coin payment processor for Linux.

 ### Installing
 MWC Pay can be built and installed with the following commands which will place an `MWC Pay` executable into your `/usr/local/bin` directory: